GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

-- Once the classrooms have been identified and the pre-sweep briefing has been conducted, the school sweep team will move into place and the school will be placed on It shall be the sole responsibility of HCPS and their administration to place the school on lockdown prior to starting a school sweep.
-The School Resource Officer(s) will ensure that all students are in compliance with the lockdown procedures before canines will be deployed.
+- Once the classrooms have been identified and the pre-sweep briefing has been conducted, the school sweep team will move into place and the school will be placed on It shall be the sole responsibility of HCPS and their administration to place the school on Lock and Teach prior to starting a school sweep.
+The School Resource Officer(s) will ensure that all students are in compliance with the Lock and Teach procedures before canines will be deployed.

 - The SRO or School Services supervisor will call the canine team to respond into the school.

-- If narcotics or drug material are located as a result of a canine alert, it shall be the responsibility of the SRO to complete all necessary paperwork and notifications.
+- If narcotics, weapons, or contraband are located as a result of a canine alert, it shall be the responsibility of the SRO to complete all necessary paperwork and notifications.
 The SRO will provide the canine handler with the following information: